Sciabbala/UK_accidents_analysis/README.md

 <a name="organization"></a>

 ## Organization
 We used Trello to organise the tasks and Slack to contact each other.
 Also we worked collaborating in a GitHub repository.
+As we were two people some of the work was divided in order to be more time-efficient, for example the presentations slides and the readme, or the exploratory analysis and the preprocessing.

 <a name="links"></a>